lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 - **No way to handle late data.**
 - Only operates in a micro-batch fashion, making it difficult to support alternative execution modes.
 - If you want millisecond level, use stream computing framework, e.g. Storm.

+### Windowing

+The window length and sliding interval must be multiples of the batch interval of the source DStream.

+Common windowing transformations:

+- `window`
+- `countByWindow`
+- `reduceByWindow`

 ---